 This command would rename the specified table from "old_table_name" to "new_table_name".

-You may wonder, what is DML in SQL.
-So, DML stands for Data Manipulation Language, which is a subset of SQL (Structured Query Language) used to manipulate data stored in a database.
-Unlike DDL (Data Definition Language), which is used to define the structure of a database, DML is used to perform operations on the data itself, such as inserting, updating, and deleting records.
+You may wonder, what is DML in SQL?
+So, DML stands for Data Manipulation Language, a subset of SQL (Structured Query Language) used to manipulate data in a database.
+Unlike DDL (Data Definition Language), which defines the structure of a database, DML (Data Manipulation Language) performs operations on data, such as inserting, updating, and deleting records.

 DML (Data Manipulation Language) is a subset of SQL (Structured Query Language) that is used to manipulate data in a database.
 There are four primary types of SQL statements in DLM.